discordjs/guide/guide/voice/the-basics.md

 #### WebM/Ogg Opus Files

 WebM/Ogg Opus files already contain Opus audio; this means we do not require FFmpeg to convert the file.
-This is efficient, and using these files where possible will improve the performance of your bot.
+This is efficient and using these files where possible will improve the performance of your bot.

 To play these files, you'll need to have a ReadableStream of the file and you'll need to specify the type of file when playing: